Report Claims Famed Russian Test Pilot Warned USAF Pilot Before Fatal Crash Near Area 51

 But there are some subtleties very deep, only we, the test pilots know them.
 I told him: "you'll perish, you can not do what I do."
 This is the line."

-Exactly how the supposed contact between the two test pilots was administered remains unclear and there is no indications if it was official or unofficial in nature, if it really even occurred at all.
+Exactly how the supposed contact between the two test pilots was administered remains unclear and there are no indications if it was official or unofficial in nature, if it really even occurred at all.

 We also don't know exactly what maneuvers Tolboyev is referencing or what aircraft, but Russia's latest Flanker variants, such as the Su-30 and Su-35, are the most maneuverable operational fighters in the world.
 They are capable of incredible acrobatics when flown by specially trained pilots.